containeroo/website/content/en/docs/cloudflare-operator/get_started.md

 ## Configure Cloudflare account

-Create a secret with your Cloudflare global API key.
-The key can be fetched by following <a href="https://developers.cloudflare.com/fundamentals/api/get-started/keys/#view-your-global-api-key" target="blank">this guide</a>.
+Create a secret with the Cloudflare API token.
+The token can be created by following <a href="https://developers.cloudflare.com/fundamentals/api/get-started/create-token/" target="blank">this guide</a>.
-Support for API tokens is coming soon.

 {{% alert color="info" %}}
 **Note**
-The key in the secret must be named `apiKey`.
+The key in the secret must be named `apiToken`.
 {{% /alert %}}

 ```yaml